SEO - Search Engine Optimization

-In order to gain higher rankings you need to have good quality original content, with 500 - 1000 words.
-Duplicate content is plagiarism and as such it is heavily penalised by the search engines, especially Google with the latest Panda update.
-This is a trend which hopefully be targeting more and more autoblogs (automated blogging/website scrapers) where content is scraped from genuine websites and use to create spam blogs and phishing sites.
+In order to gain higher rankings, you need to have good quality original content, with 1000 - 1500 words.
+Duplicate content is plagiarism and as such, it is heavily penalised by the search engines, especially Google with the latest Panda update.
+This is a trend which hopefully is targeting more and more auto blogs (automated blogging/website scrapers) where content is scraped from genuine websites and use to create spam blogs and phishing sites.

 You should use all of your keywords and key phrases, but try and keep the keyword density around 3-5%.
 Too low and it won't get ranked for that phrase, to high and you'll be penalised for "keyword stuffing".
 Page features such as headers, navigation and footers, should not be included as web copy text.

 Content such as images cannot be indexed by Google, so try to avoid using images in place of content, especially when replacing heading text with fancy images.
 When you do use images, make sure that you utilise the alt and title tags to describe the image.

 Social media websites are rapidly becoming an increasingly important factor for search engine optimization, as search engines are utilising the recommendations of users of social networks such as Facebook, Twitter, and Google+ to rank pages in the search engine result pages.
 The reasoning is that when a web page is shared or "liked" by a user on a social network, it counts as a "vote" for that webpage's quality.
 Thus, search engines can use such votes accordingly to properly rank websites in search engine results pages.

 Meta tags are descriptive elements inside a web page and (used to be) used to provide search engines with information about the website.
 Meta tags are contained within the header structure of the HTML document together with the dedicated title tag.